PLEASE CONTRIBUTE TO THE WAPA PAC FUND - CLick Here

 • Restores Parity with NPs: Ensures PAs remain competitive in Wisconsin’s healthcare workforce.

-• Supports Mentorship: Keeps collaboration requirements for new graduates, ensuring strong supervision early in careers and creates a logical career progression model.
+• Supports Mentorship: Keeps collaboration requirements for new graduates, ensuring strong supervision and collaboration early in careers.

 Why it Matters